How to Tell the Stories of India’s Endangered Species

 Photo by Simit Bhagat / Simit Bhagat Studios

-So how can we use storytelling to protect not just the greater adjutant, but all of India’s endangered species?
+So how do we use storytelling to protect the greater adjutant and other endangered species across India?

 Story: Collarwali – The Tigress Who Became a Mother to a Forest

-In Pench Tiger Reserve, Madhya Pradesh, a tigress named Collarwali earned her name from the radio collar she wore.
-But what made her famous was not technology—it was motherhood.
-Over the years, she gave birth to 29 cubs, more than any other wild tigress recorded in India.
+In the forests of Pench in Madhya Pradesh lived Collarwali.
+She earned her name from the radio collar she once wore, but it was her life story that made her remarkable.
+Over many years, she gave birth to 29 cubs.
+This is the highest number recorded for any wild tigress in India.

-Rangers knew her by sight.
-Villagers respected her like royalty.
-Wildlife filmmakers followed her for years, capturing her hunts, her nurturing moments, and her aging years.
-Documentaries like Tiger: Spy in the Jungle brought her life into homes around the world.
+Forest staff recognised her immediately.
+Villagers treated her with the respect of royalty.
+Wildlife filmmakers followed her for years.
+Documentaries such as Tiger: Spy in the Jungle carried her story to families around the world.

 2. Empower Communities to Tell Their Own Stories